Mostafa11412/FlutterBootCampTasks/Task13_AdvancedUI_AddAnimationToShoppingApp/shopping_appV3/README.md

 This project is solution for task 13.

-You will find animation navigation Function which is answer od task13 in bottom of sign up page.
+You will find animation navigation Function in the bottom of signUp file which is answer of task13.

+This function is called in on pressed of close text button.

 This is shopping app version3 flutter project contains home page with page view, grid view and listView combined in a column additional to text form field and button widgets with sign in, sign up screens for sign up ui and logic.